|

 INTRODUCTION

-has mesmerized mankind.
-Kings and rulers alike summoned their
+gold has mesmerized mankind.
+Kings and rulers alike summoned

-magicians and commissioned physicians to partake in the studies
+their magicians and commissioned physicians to partake in the

-of alchemy.
-For even in Fourth Century China, alchemy was elevated
+studies of alchemy.
+For even in Fourth Century China, alchemy

-to a medical science because the magical concoction of "Drinkable
+was elevated to a medical science because the magical concoction

-Gold" was considered the elixir of eternal life.
+of "Drinkable Gold" was considered the elixir of eternal

-one or two alleged gold makers on their payrolls with exclusive
+least one or two alleged gold makers on their payrolls with

-licenses for production of noble metals.
-With the issuance of
+exclusive licenses for production of noble metals.
+With the

-a commission, the rulers made laws declaring it illegal for others
+issuance of a commission, the rulers made laws declaring it

-Century, it was assumed as an absolute fact that one could not
+19th Century, it was assumed as an absolute fact that one could

-bring about the change of one element to another without energies
+not bring about the change of one element to another without

-stupendously greater than that of any chemical reaction.
-Thus,
+energies stupendously greater than that of any chemical reaction.

-the laws of scientific absolutes are once again being challenged.
+Thus, the laws of scientific absolutes are once again being

 This book is not about gold, but the transmutation of elements.

-of knowledge, and whoever wishes to gain an understanding of how
+seekers of knowledge, and whoever wishes to gain an understanding

-the universal formation of elements occurred.
-You will find simple
+of how the universal formation of elements occurred.
+You will

-procedures, where, with basic equipment, one can bring about by
+find simple procedures, where, with basic equipment, one can

-nuclear change the transmutation of one element to another.
+bring about by nuclear change the transmutation of one element

 As I will go into much greater detail later, the cause of change